 What can I do to cut my losses?

-Their logic is that all those healthful things they do outside the gym are to enhance their training, but if they're not training, then what's the point?
+Their logic is that all those healthful things they do outside the gym are to enhance their training, but if they're not training, what's the point?
 They'll start to do things right when they get back in the gym, right?
-The problem is if you do that you'll lose muscle even faster.
-And not only that, you'll probably gain some fat in the process, making it all the more difficult to get back into good shape.

-1. Take any opportunity to train that you can, even if it's only once a week or even once every two weeks.
+- Take any opportunity to train that you can, even if it's only once a week or even once every two weeks.
 Heck, even 10 minutes is better than doing nothing.
 If you can't train due to lack of time, try to fit in one single session every now and then.
 Every little bit counts to preserve muscle mass.
-If you're injured, try to find some movements that you can do.
+If you're injured, try to find what movements you can do.
 Some people think that if they can't train as hard as they want, then it's a waste.
-Nothing is a waste.
+Nothing is a waste!
 Sure, you might not make any gains, but every bit of preserved muscle is worth the effort.

-3. Mag-10® is really effective during periods of detraining.
-The pulsing effect of taking in a MAG-10 dose is itself anabolic (increases protein synthesis).
+- Mag-10® is really effective during periods of detraining.
+The pulsing effect of taking in a MAG-10® dose is anabolic (increases protein synthesis).
 The more spikes in protein synthesis you can have in a day, the less muscle you'll lose (protein synthesis/anabolism - protein breakdown/catabolism = muscle gain/loss).

-4. Stay active.
-Look for things to do with your body like walking, sprints, jumps, or carrying stuff at home.
+- Stay active.
+Look for things to do like walking, sprints, jumps, or carrying stuff at home.
 If you're in the mindset of trying to do as many things with your body as possible, you'll start to see many opportunities all around you without having to go out of your way to do them.

-5. Stay intellectually involved in your training – read a lot of articles or books about training.
+- Stay intellectually involved in your training – read articles and books about training.
 Take the off time to assess yourself and design a good training plan for your return.
 These things will help you stay motivated.
-And, oftentimes during a break, you can take a step back and have a more objective view of yourself, your body, and what you need to reach your training goals.
+And during a break, you can take a step back and have a more objective view of yourself, your body, and what you need to reach your training goals.